Washington's Headquarters State Historic Site: Early history (1750–1782)

-The first fieldstone farmhouse on the site may have been built in 1725 by Burger Mynderse.
-The property, comprising some 200 acres, was sold to Elsie Hasbrouck of New Paltz, New York, and she in turn gave it to her son, Jonathan, who married Catherine (Tryntje) Dubois.
-Together, they built the existing structure on the original foundation, if any, in 1750.
+The land upon which Washington's Headquarters would later sit was first owned by Michael Wygand.
+Labelled as "Lot Number 2" of the original land patent (known as the "German Patent") that would evolve into Newburgh, the first fieldstone farmhouse on the site may have been built in 1725 by Burger Mynderse, who purchased the lot from Wygand.
+Mynderse in turn sold the lot, comprising some 200 acres, to Elsie Hasbrouck of New Paltz, New York in 1750.
+Her son, Jonathan, likely constructed a new three-room fieldstone house that same year and moved into it.
+In 1751 Jonathan married Tryntje Dubois, and in 1753 Elsie transferred the deed to the lands to her son.
 An addition was completed on the southern side of the house in 1760, before the house was doubled in size with a final addition completed in 1770 on the western side.
 The Hasbroucks originally maintained a large stock farm on their property before venturing into other business; in the 1760s they constructed a gristmill on the far western end of their property along Quassaic Creek.
 A few years later they constructed a dock on the Hudson River to trade directly with New York City.

 The home is built in the Dutch Vernacular style, with notable "Dutch Jambless" fireplaces featured prominently throughout.
 While it is known that the Hasbrouck family used the oldest 1750 Jambless fireplace as their kitchen, there is evidence that a brick fireplace with a connected Dutch oven existed in the 1770 addition and was used by the Hasbroucks as their kitchen after the addition.
 As that fireplace was removed after the state's acquisition of the site, it is hard to know with any degree of certainty.